Everything about XDR is around Correlations, not Hype

 Open Integrations – In addition, make sure that the XDR platform you are considering is open.
 As security technologies change rapidly over the next few years, these platforms will help you avoid vendor lock-in.
 This will help you maintain your ability to adjust to the changing cybersecurity landscape and your customers’ needs.

-At Stellar Cyber – we think X means everything – regardless of where you are coming from and which existing tools you use, and regardless of where you want to go in terms of security maturity.
-To us this means we help compose a strategy they work for you and your customers, leveraging the investments you both have made.
-Contact me for a lively discussion: firstname.lastname@example.org
+At Stellar Cyber – we think an API-driven or Open XDR is the best path forward – regardless of where you are coming from and which existing tools you use, and regardless of where you want to go in terms of security maturity.
+To us this means we help compose a strategy they work for you as an enterprise, or your customers as an MSSP, leveraging the investments you both have made.
+Contact me for a lively discussion: email@example.com